m-labs/artiq/doc/manual/getting_started_mgmt.rst

 Getting started with the management system
 ==========================================

 In practice, rather than managing experiments by executing ``artiq_run`` over and over, most use cases are better served by using the ARTIQ *management system.* This is the high-level part of ARTIQ, which can be used to schedule experiments, distribute and store the results, and manage devices and parameters.
-It possesses a detailed GUI, the ARTIQ dashboard, and can be used on several machines concurrently, communicating with each other and the ARTIQ core device over the network.
-Accordingly, multiple users on different machines can schedule experiments or retrieve results on the same ARTIQ system, potentially at the same time.
+It possesses a detailed GUI and can be used on several machines concurrently, allowing them to coordinate with each other and with the specialized hardware over the network.
+As a result, multiple users on different machines can schedule experiments or retrieve results on the same ARTIQ system, potentially simultaneously.

-The management system consists of at least two parts: the ARTIQ master, which runs on a single machine, facilitates communication with the core device, and is responsible for most of the actual duties of the system, and one or more ARTIQ clients, which may be local or remote and which communicate only with the master.
-As well as the dashboard GUI, a straightforward command line client is also provided.
+The management system contains of at least two parts:

+    a. the **ARTIQ master,** which runs on a single machine, facilitates communication with the core device and peripherals, and is responsible for most of the actual duties of the system,
+    b. one or more **ARTIQ clients,** which may be local or remote and which communicate only with the master.
+Both a GUI (the **dashboard**) and a straightforward command line client are provided, with many of the same capabilities.

+as well as, optionally,

+    c. one or more **controller managers**, which help coordinate the operation of certain (generally, non-realtime) classes of device.

 In this tutorial, we will explore the basic operation of the management system.
-Because the management system only interfaces with the core device, rather than running on it, it is not actually necessary to have a core device set up or connected to follow these steps.
-Most of the examples in this tutorial can be carried out using only your computer.
+Because the various components of the management system run wholly on the host machine, and not on the core device (in other words, they do not inherently involve any kernel functions), it is not necessary to have a core device or any special hardware set up to use it.
+The examples in this tutorial can all be carried out using only your computer.

 Starting your first experiment with the master
 ----------------------------------------------